 In the Services, Support and Others Segment, Advantest has focused on maintenance services such as installation and repair of Advantest's products and lease and rental services of its products as a part of Advantest's effort to provide customers with comprehensive solutions.
-In the Services, Support and Others segment, as the number of installed Advantest test systems continued to increase, demand for support services also showed stable growth.
+In the Services, Support and Others segment, ongoing efforts to improve the profitability of the segment led to successes such as an increased number of annual maintenance contracts.
+Some of the new businesses also contributed to net sales in fiscal 2013.

-As a result of the above, net sales of the Services, Support and Others Segment totaled ¥20,077 million in fiscal 2012, a 6.8% increase compared to that of fiscal 2011.
+As a result of the above, net sales of the Services, Support and Others Segment totaled ¥24,151 million in fiscal 2013, a 20.3% increase compared to that of fiscal 2012.